- Garden / Landscaping / Patio — 244

 by Charlie Brown on Dec 1, 2016

 Mold is a fungus that enters your home or premises as simple tiny spores.
 When these spores get moisture, they start to grow and fully develop into molds.
 Sadly, molds are known to be harmful to your health as well as your household items and personal belongings.
-Because mold is said to grow fast, it is important that you deal with it faster before it causes severe damage to your home or affect your health.
+Because mold is said to grow fast, you must deal with it faster before it causes severe damage to your home or affects your health.

 First things first though, what brings mold into our home?
 To be able to remedy the situation from the root, you must find out what is triggering the growth of mold.
-Normally, mold are known to grow in areas that are extremely cold, soggy or humid places especially when the places are not well ventilated.
-Therefore, mold can grow best in your home if you have a leaky roof, a damp carpet, rags or furniture and even damp floors.
+Normally, mold is known to grow in areas that are extremely cold, soggy, or humid places especially when the places are not well ventilated.
+Therefore, mold can grow best in your home if you have a leaky roof, a damp carpet, rugs or furniture, and even damp floors.